Last Updated on

 How solid is your network in this industry?
 What kind of influence can you command?

-Fundamentally, your chosen niche should have substantial market demand.
-This is primarily discovered through keyword research.
+Fundamentally, your chosen niche should have substantial market demand, which is discovered through keyword research.

 One great tool for the execution of your keyword research is Ahrefs.

-Your principal keywords should have a minimum search volume of 5,000.
+Your main keywords should have a minimum search volume of 5,000.
 What this implies is that there is substantial interest in what you are targeting.

-This corresponds to a tangible market demand in the niche your keywords are targeting.
+This interest corresponds to a tangible market demand in the niche your keywords are targeting.

 Next is keyword difficulty.
 The keyword difficulty score indicates the relative competition for that keyword on a scale from 0 to 1.
 Try to find keywords with a difficulty score under 0.4.

 Finally, use Ahrefs to view the keyword’s search engine results page (SERP) ranking history.
 Here you can view the Domain Authority (DA) of the sites that are already ranking for the term.
-If the top 10 sites all have high DAs (think 70+), it will be very hard for your new site to rank.
+If the top 10 sites all have high DAs (think 70+), it will be tough for your new website to rank.

 However, if you find a keyword with a top 10 site with a DA under 50, there is some potential to rank quickly.